 ”A swill and a sip, but haste – before Charles XI’s halberdiers catch us all in the act.”
 This is how things might have sounded in the year of our Lord 1694, when widow Anna Lindberg ran a tavern in one of our five small houses on the corner of Österlånggatan.
-The tavern was in fact illegal.
-Women weren’t allowed to run a restaurant in those days and King Charles of Sweden was known for his harshness.
+The tavern was in fact illegal and King Charles was well known for his harshness.

 A couple of years later at the turn of the century, one of His Royal Majesty’s farm hands had taken over the business and the tavern had become legal.
 And the business went brilliantly.
 The tavern was located at Fiskestrand where the archipelago boats arrived with fresh fish and the tourists of the time landed there to immediately pat on the tavern gate in the notable neighborhood.

 Soon after, in 1715 “Three Kings” appears as the name of our restaurant.
 Maybe the poet laureate Carl Michael Bellman had renamed it when reciting a ballad in the vault?
 Later, when the Bernadottes had became the kingdom’s lords and taste judges, the tavern gets a little more luxurious status when it starts serving tastings in French.
 At the same time, the tavern changed its name to “Three Princes” and that was the name of the restaurant into the 19th century.